2K2A/2K2A.github.io/README.md

 <img src="https://raw.githubusercontent.com/2K2A/2K2A.github.io/master/images/ocr/3.png" alt="good_box" width="200"/>  |  <img src="https://raw.githubusercontent.com/2K2A/2K2A.github.io/master/images/ocr/4.png" alt="good_template" width="200"/>
 string = '\[STOP-I'  |  string = 'ISTOPI'

+#### Alternative Solution
+When creating the slides and website for our implementation, we stumbled upon a new solution that provided higher accuracy on our test set and a significant improvement in efficiency.

+#### Source Code
+* Get the best red blob [https://github.com/2K2A/final_matlab/blob/master/getRedBlob.m](https://github.com/2K2A/final_matlab/blob/master/getRedBlob.m)
+* Get the template score on a given blob (template matching) [https://github.com/2K2A/final_matlab/blob/master/getRedBlob.m](https://github.com/2K2A/final_matlab/blob/master/getRedBlob.m)
+* Get the ratio score of a given (best) blob [https://github.com/2K2A/final_matlab/blob/master/ratioCheck.m](https://github.com/2K2A/final_matlab/blob/master/ratioCheck.m)

+#### What is it?
+We used a combination of Template Matching and our Ratio Checking
+1. Find all of the red connected components
+2. For every red connected components run the template matching algorithm to find the red blob that is the most octangular.
+3. Take that connected component and do the ratio test on that individual component

 ## Overall Results
+### Original Solution
 Efficiency: Roughly 1.5 seconds/image

 Our Test Set: 82.5% accuracy